 International Council Member, Belfer Center for Science and International Affairs

-David C. Weinstein is a Fellow at the Advanced Leadership Institute at Harvard University.† With an interest in education, he chairs the Board of Overseers of Boston College Law School, and serves as a trustee of Boston College and Belmont Hill School.† He has taught classes on business and financial topics at BC Law and was vice-chairman of the board of Bryant University.
+David C. Weinstein is the founder and CEO of Write the World, which he developed as a Senior Fellow at Harvard University's Advanced Leadership Initiative in 2011-2012.
+With an interest in education, he chairs the Board of Overseers of Boston College Law School, and serves as a trustee of Boston College and Belmont Hill School.
+He has taught classes on business and financial topics at BC Law and was vice-chairman of the board of Bryant University.